 So is a flexible spending account worth it?

 Yes, I think so because not only does the tax benefit help you save money on your taxes but since it covers a variety of things, you’ll always have a stash to pull from when you need to pay for medical expenses.
-While there are a lot of things to consider when using an FSA, don’t let that stop you from taking advantage of this benefit which can save you hundreds of dollars.
+Even though there are a lot of things to consider when using an FSA, don’t let that stop you from taking advantage of this benefit which can save you hundreds of dollars.

 Danielle Desir is a financially savvy traveler, 5x author, and podcaster.
 She paid off $63,000 of student loan debt in 4 years, bought a house at 27, and has traveled to 27 countries.
 She refuses to let her financial responsibilities hold her back from living life on her terms.
 Listen to The Thought Card Podcast here.